Control Flow

 }

-for variant in variants_in(gene) {
+for s in sequences {

 }